 Latest in UN Convention on the Law of the Sea (UNCLOS)

-The U.S. failure to openly criticize Iran’s detention of U.S. ships could seriously undermine the ability to push back against China in the South China Sea.
+The brief Iranian detention and safe return last week of 10 U.S. sailors – and their equipment – would seem to have little in common with ongoing U.S. plans for Freedom of Navigation Operations (FONOPs) in the South China Sea.
+But the failure of the U.S. to openly criticize Iran’s detention of U.S. ships could seriously undermine the U.S.’s ability to push back against China in the South China.